soon-jynn-chu/e4_connect_sessions_downloader/README.md

 ### Note

-- Might miss a few session, having a longer delay might mitigate this issue
+- Might miss a few sessions, having a longer delay might mitigate this issue
+- Please refrain from interacting with the active browser during the process as it might throw an error

 ## Tested Platform